xmidt-org/docs/content/docs/operating/getting_started/talaria.md

 be run in production

 ## Consul
-Under the service block the yaml file you will have
+For a consul managed list of talarias and caduceuses, the service block in talaria's configuration should look similar to the example below:

 ```yaml
 service: